proxmox/proxmox-backup/docs/sysadmin.rst

 repository to roll out all Proxmox related packages.
 This includes updates to some Debian packages when necessary.

-We also deliver a specially optimized Linux kernel, where we enable all required virtualization and container features.
-That kernel includes drivers for ZFS_, as well as several hardware drivers.
-For example, we ship Intel network card drivers to support their newest hardware.
+We also deliver a specially optimized Linux kernel, based on the Ubuntu kernel.
+That kernel includes drivers for ZFS_.

 The following sections will concentrate on backup related topics.
 They will explain things which are different on `Proxmox Backup`_, or